mohanadmuhyi/CCNA-Notes/Semester 3/Module-2.md

 * Instead of `network` command, you can enable OSPF **directly under an interface**.
 * This is useful when you want **precise control** (e.g., advertise only one interface, not an entire subnet).
+* You tell him share the network connected to this interface with others instead of writing the network by yourself.

 ```bash
 Router(config-if)# ip ospf process-id area area-id